liz-ennis/liz-ennis.github.io/_posts/2026-03-15-it-s-complicated.md

 I mentioned in a previous post that he was emotionally repressed.
 As an adult I've come to understand some of the reasons for his inability to express love.

 My paternal grandmother was extremely negative and unkind.
-When we visited- which thankfully wasn't often as they lived a several hours away- she would tell me I was fat.
+When we visited- which thankfully wasn't often as they lived several hours away- she would tell me I was fat.
 (Way to go Grandma!)

 One of her sayings has become a bit of a family joke.
 As I kid I once presented her with a drawing I'd created.
 Her response was to give the artwork back to me as she said: 'Grandma's not interested'.
 So we jokingly repeat that phrase to this day.